riamcodes/SWETeam6/README.md

 # Sprint1
-### Team 6: Researchers Expertise Publishment
-Ria Mukherji, Zareenah Murad, Serap Ogut, Claudia Pinkerton

 # Research Management System
 A full-stack application for managing research projects, built with Spring Boot and React.

+***

+## Team 6: Researchers Expertise Publishment
+Ria Mukherji, Zareenah Murad, Serap Ogut, Claudia Pinkerton

+## Sprint Goals & Features Implemented
+Setup basic frontend-backend connection and integrate MySQL database.
+Users can register and create an account based on their role (Researcher, Student, Sponsor).
+Users are stored in the database, allowing for users to log in to the system using their email and chosen password.

+***

 ## Prerequisites